adrianschlatter/zsh.config/README.md

 This will modify .zshrc.
 As the conda path and other things depend on the installation at hand, this is probably the right thing to do.
 Including the conda snippet in this repository would not (generally) work.

+## Background

+* powerlevel10k provides a powerful prompt including status info on various things.
+* zsh-syntax-highlighting provides syntax highlighting for zsh
+    - and catppuccin is the theme to use for syntax highlighting